-The site includes a large number of 18th to 20th-century structures ranging from small stone buildings through to large industrial complexes and specialised machines.
+The site includes many 18th to 20th-century structures ranging from small stone buildings to large industrial complexes and specialised machines.

 By the mid-19th century, Cornwall was the world’s most important mining area.
 Hayle was identified as the ideal location for an explosives factory to supply the industry, and the site is a rare surviving example of a state-of-the-art factory structure.

-Opened in 1889, the National Explosives Factory near Hayle was designed and built by Oscar Guttmann, a Hungarian engineer.
-Later the factory became a supplier to the Royal Navy during the First World War and was also a major employer of local women.
+Opened in 1889, Oscar Guttmann, a Hungarian engineer, designed and built the National Explosives Factory near Hayle.
+Later the factory became a supplier to the Royal Navy during the First World War and was also a significant employer of local women.

 3. Ancient agriculture